 As the initiative to launch IDA gained considerable momentum within the Bank, externally it received support from Democratic Senator Mike Monroney of Oklahoma, who was interested in the provision of soft-loans for developing nations with the World Bank as the dispenser of the aid.
 When appointed chairman of the Senate Subcommittee on International Finance, he proposed what came to be known as the Monroney Resolution.

 As the resolution was passed in the U.S. Senate, the U.S. Treasury Secretary announced at the 1958 annual Bank and Fund meetings in New Delhi that the U.S. was seriously studying the proposal of a Bank-based IDA and hoped others would do the same.
 After consultations, which began among the member governments of the World Bank in 1958, the Bank's Board of Governors at its Annual Meeting in 1959 approved a United States resolution calling on the Bank's Executive Directors to draft the Articles of Agreement for IDA (pdf).

 Before the end of January 1960, the Bank had circulated the Articles of Agreement to all of the members for ratification, and received approval from member countries including the U.S. under President Dwight D. Eisenhower.

 Launch of IDA

-IDA has grown to include 173 member countries, and has become the leading source of concessional lending to 771 of the world’s poorest countries, with 39 countries in Africa.
-Overall, 41 countries have graduated from IDA and some have ‘reverse-graduated’ or re-entered IDA.
-Since its inception, IDA credits and grants have totaled $312 billion, averaging $19 billion over the last three years.
+IDA has grown to include 173 member countries, and has become the leading source of concessional lending to 74 of the world’s poorest countries.
+Overall, 37 countries have graduated from IDA.
+Since its inception, IDA credits and grants have totaled $458 billion, averaging $29.4 billion over the last three years (FY19-FY21).